ydb-platform/ydb/ydb/docs/en/core/integrations/orm/dapper_over_ado_net.md

 ### Installation

-The ADO.NET implementation for YDB is available through NuGet.
+The ADO.NET implementation for {{ ydb-short-name }} is available via NuGet.

 ### Creating a Connection